 - Is a successful team builder with a proven ability to motivate everyone to perform at their best by recognizing the potential in others and setting a tone for a positive districtwide inclusive culture and climate that openly appreciates and supports the professional contributions of all district staff and faculty.

-Exhibits personal/professional ethics and integrity in all behavior and relationships with a strong sense of transparency, fairness, and equity in all decision making.
+- Exhibits personal/professional ethics and integrity in all behavior and relationships with a strong sense of transparency, fairness, and equity in all decision-making.

 - Maintains high visibility and has successful experience in cultivating and maintaining external relationships at the local, regional, state, and national levels.